Analyze successful stores in existing markets

 To explore submarkets, you'll add block groups in Dane County using the Generate Geographies From Overlay tool.
 When running, if individual features are selected, such as a county, the tool will only return block group geographies that are within that county.

-- In the Geoprocessing pane, click the back button, search for generate geographies, and select Generate Geographies From Overlay.
+- Search for generate geographies and choose Generate Geographies From Overlay.

 - In the Generate Geographies From Overlay tool pane, set the following parameters: